JeanBaptisteRamette/JeanBaptisteRamette.github.io/_posts/2023-06-30-Detect-and-bypass-API-Hashing.md

 There are a lot of interesting fields in this structure we could talk about, but what we are interested in right now is the `LoaderData` field, which holds a linked list of modules loaded for the process.

-You can access the PEB through an assembly stub or an intrinsic function only, on 64-bit Windows, a pointer to the PEB is located at offset `0x60` in the `GS` segment:
+You can access the PEB through an assembly stub or an intrinsic function only, on Windows for the x64 architecture, a pointer to the PEB is located at offset `0x60` in the `GS` segment:
 ```c++
 reinterpret_cast<PNT_PEB64>(__readgsqword(0x60));
 ```